 Skip to main content

-Content is viewed, edited, created and organized in the content library that is opened when you choose the "Content" tab in the Dynamic Content app.
+Content is viewed, edited, created and organized from the "Content" tab in Dynamic Content.

 The content library window